devicetree-org/devicetree-specification/source/flattened-format.rst

 Tree structure
 ~~~~~~~~~~~~~~

-The device tree structure is represented as a linear tree: the
+The devicetree structure is represented as a linear tree: the
 representation of each node begins with an FDT_BEGIN_NODE token and
 ends with an FDT_END_NODE token.
 The node’s properties and subnodes
 (if any) are represented before the FDT_END_NODE, so that the